Compliance

 Responsibility on all levels

-At Sweco, business ethics means more than compliance with laws and regulations.
+At Sweco, compliance means more than simply following laws and regulations.
 Ethical behaviour in the company’s own operations and in client projects reflects Sweco’s values, prevents risks and has a positive impact on society.

 Establishing and maintaining integrity, transparency and trust in the company is essential for Sweco’s long-term success, wherever in the world the company operates.
 Sweco’s decentralised approach, with all employees responsible for their own business relationships, sets high standards for personal awareness of business ethics.
 Employees and business partners are responsible for complying with laws, regulations and Sweco’s own business ethics policies.